vesavvo/design_patterns/markdown/assignments/proxy.md

 Each protected document is stored behind a `DocumentProxy` object.
 It is possible to access a protected document's content only through the proxy object, and the proxy object calls the access control service to check if the user is allowed to access the content.

-The list of available documents is stored in a `Library` object. it contains a `HashMap` of (document identifier, document) pairs.
+The list of available documents is stored in a `Library` object.
+It contains a `HashMap` of (document identifier, document) pairs.
 Allow storing both the real documents (that is, unprotected documents) as well as proxy objects (with protection) in the library.
 A common interface helps you here.

 The proxy should have a method `getContent()` that takes the document identifier and returns the document content for an allowed user.
 For a protected document, the proxy uses the `AccessControlService` object to check if the user is allowed to access the document.